 The land allocation impact will result in negative impacts.
-Before the implementation of the suggested mitigating measures are put into place, all impacts are expected to occur continuous.
-In order to properly compensate the PAPs through the implementation of Community Development Plan, the impact on occupation of pasturelands is anticipated to decrease to between very high to medium level.
+Before the implementation of the suggested mitigation measures are put into place, all impacts are expected to occur continuous.
+In order to properly compensate the PAPs through the implementation of Livelihood Restoration and Community Development Plan, the impact on occupation of pasturelands is anticipated to decrease to between very high to low level.